Ahmaud Arbery case: DOJ announces federal hate crimes charges against 3 Georgia men

 Three Georgia men accused of taking part in the roadside slaying of Ahmaud Arbery in February 2020 have been indicted on federal hate crimes charges, according to the Justice Department.

-Travis McMichael, 35, his 65-year-old father Gregory and William "Roddie" Bryan, 51, now face federal charges of interference with rights and attempted kidnapping.
+Travis McMichael, 35, his 65-year-old father, Gregory, and William "Roddie" Bryan, 51, now face federal charges of interference with rights and attempted kidnapping.

 The McMichaels face additional firearms charges.